 - Marketplace model connecting multiple satellite data providers and AI models through a single platform

-- Agentic AI interface: users describe tasks in natural language, and the platform handles data sourcing, processing, and delivery automatically
+- Agentic AI interface: describe tasks in natural language, and the platform handles data sourcing, processing, and delivery automatically

 - Edge deployment on satellite infrastructure for on-orbit processing